 There are also various seasonal events, including holiday events such as spring activities, pumpkin picking, and trick or treating.

-With all these things to do, see and visit, there’s no doubt that Plano is the perfect place to spend the weekend.
+With all these things to do, see and visit, there’s no doubt that Plano, Texas is the perfect place to spend the weekend.
 In fact, it’s no wonder it was named the third best place to live in America by Money Magazine.